IHEC/ihec-assay-standards/ChIP-seq_QC/README.md

 This folder contains a .PDF file with the definitions and a bash script to calculate the ChIP-seq QC metrics.

-Note: v0.3 has been tested only on single-end BP ChIP-seq datasets.
+Note: v0.3 has only been tested on single-end ChIP-seq datasets.

 Here's an example of how to run the script: